 research : Research Manager

-Leonida Mutuku is a research manager at iHub Research.
-She is the lead on the new Data Science and Visualization Lab and Market Research at iHub Research.
-Leo is passionate about building capacity to work with data and to use data science for informed decision-making.
+Leonida Mutuku is the lead at the new Data Science Lab at iHub Research.
+Leo is passionate about building capacity to work with data and using data science for business intelligence and informed decision-making.
 An actuary by training, Leo has a background in conducting both academic and financial quantitative research.
-Leo has worked in various capacities at Family Bank and Barclays Bank and is experienced in research design, data analysis, and creative visualization of data.
-She works closely with tech start-ups, has profiled several upcoming and established entrepreneurs, and published academic papers.
-She also blogs occasionally.
+Leo has previously worked at Family Bank and Barclays Bank and is experienced in research design, data analysis and creative visualization of data.
+Leo has also done extensive market and social research in thematic areas such as open data, mobile and web technologies.
+She works closely with start-ups and various organizations to realize the potential of data and technology innovations.